molmod/tamkin/doc/tutorial/chemphys_theory.rst

 .. math:: \mathcal{Z} = \sum_{\xi = \xi_{\text{min}}}^{\xi_{\text{max}}}
                 Z(N^0_A - \xi\nu_A, N^0_B - \xi\nu_B, N^0_C + \xi\nu_C, N^0_D + \xi\nu_D, \ldots)

-where :math:`Z` is the partition function of the mixture at a fixed reaction coordinate.
+where :math:`Z` is the partition function of the mixture at a fixed extent of the reaction.
 Assuming that the interactions between particles of different species can be neglected, the grand partition function becomes:

 .. math:: \mathcal{Z} = \sum_{\xi = \xi_{\text{min}}}^{\xi_{\text{max}}}